bheiskell/HungerRain/README.md

 - When the player stands in the rain
 - When the player stands in the snow and they're under a specific light level (lights keep the player warm)

+Wearing a full leather armor set prevents the hunger damage.
+Instead, the armor is damaged at a slower, configurable rate.

 ## Configuration

 Configuration of the plugin can be found in the configuration file created upon loading of the plugin.